 - avoid foods with added sugar

 Cardiovascular training can help to lower total fat levels.
 In addition to improving diet and exercise, trying a targeted weight-lifting routine can help reduce the appearance of puffy nipples.
-This builds muscles in certain areas of the body, such as the chest.
+This builds muscles in certain body areas, such as the chest.

 The role of exercise and physical activity will increase the effectiveness of weight loss more likely if a person combines a reduced-calorie diet.

 Physical activity and dietary changes lead to modest weight loss in many cases.
-Many programs promise rapid weight loss, but in general, people who want to lose and maintain their weight should choose programs that they can stick to over the long term.
+Many programs promise rapid weight loss, but people who want to lose and maintain their weight should choose programs they can stick to over the long term.

-Crash dieting only increases the risk of losing motivation and falling back into unhealthy habits.
+Crash dieting only increases the risk of losing motivation and falling into unhealthy habits.

-Examples of cardiovascular exercises to try are running, jogging, walking, cycling, and swimming.
+Cardiovascular exercises include running, jogging, walking, cycling, and swimming.

 Cardiovascular training can help reduce overall weight, but people who want to reduce the appearance of puffy nipples should also consider incorporating targeted chest exercises into their routine.

-These exercises focus on the chest ad breast muscles.
+These exercises focus on the chest and breast muscles.
 Strengthening the breast and chest muscles can reduce the appearance of puffy nipples.

-Examples of chest exercises that could be tried include breaststroke, push-ups and bench press.
+Chest exercises that could be tried include breaststroke, push-ups, and bench press.